gPhotoShow Pro - FAQ

 35. Can gPhotoShow Pro display raw files of digital cameras ?

 gPhotoShow Pro uses Microsoft WIC to load images, WIC architecture allows manufacturers to provide codecs for their proprietary raw file formats.
 Nikon, Canon, Sony and Pentax provide such codecs, search on their web sites for "RAW codec", download it and install.
-After you have successfully installed the new codec gPhotoShow will be able to load raw files of your camera, open gPhotoShow configuration window and add the file extension of your raw in the field labeled: "Additional file extensions"
+Starting from May 2019 Update (1903) Windows 10 natively supports a number of raw file formats.
+In this case manufacturer codec may not be needed.

-31. Is it possible to display on primary monitor files from one folder and on the second monitor files from another folder?
+33. Is it possible to display on primary monitor files from one folder and on the second monitor files from another folder?

 Yes, it is possible by using filters.
 In the Filters section of the configuration window select monitor #1, enable the options Include and Full File Name Contains then in the text box enter an expression to identify your folder, for example if folder name is folder1 enter: *\\folder1\\*